An iconic image is much more than a snapshot of one moment.

-In 1932, Bresson found himself behind the Gare Saint-Lazare train station in Paris, poking his Leica through a fence.
+In 1932, Bresson was behind the Gare Saint-Lazare train station in Paris, poking his Leica through a fence.
 He captured a man leaping across a puddle of water.

-It’s the perfect moment.
-The man is mid step, and seeming to copy the poster in the background.
+It’s a perfect moment.
+The man is mid-step, and seeming to copy the poster in the background.
 A poster promoting dancers.

-Cartier-Bresson saw the moment play out in his head and quickly snapped it with perfectly straight composition.
+Cartier-Bresson saw the moment play out in his head and snapped it with perfectly straight composition.

 Imagine traversing an unknown area, only to stumble across one of the most important geographical locations in the world.
 That’s what Hiram Bingham did.